 As a general rule, you are able to import your used personal effects and household goods into Australia without having to pay customs duty and tax.
 As long as:

-If you include any alcohol and tobacco products in your shipment you will have to pay import duty and tax on them.
+If you include alcohol or tobacco products in your shipment, you will have to pay import duty and tax on them.
 There are also very tight controls around prohibited and restricted goods.
-Please be aware that some goods are prohibited while others may require special permits for importation.
+Please be aware that some goods are prohibited, while others may require special permits for importation.

-Shipping your belongings to Australia takes approximately 6 weeks, but there are a lot of things to be taken into account.
-There is the availability of space on board the ship, the loading and unloading time, customs, and possible quarantine delays that can delay your shipment in Australia.
+Shipping your belongings to Australia takes approximately 6 weeks, but many factors must be taken into account.
+These include the availability of space on board the ship, the loading and unloading time, customs, and possible quarantine delays that can delay your shipment in Australia.

-Shipments generally take 5 to 8 weeks to get to Sydney, Melbourne or Brisbane and a little longer to Perth.
+Shipments generally take 5 to 8 weeks to arrive in Sydney, Melbourne, or Brisbane and a little longer to arrive in Perth.

 However, Covid has created a global shipping crisis.
-Therefore it’s important to discuss this with your chosen international mover, to find out what the current delay is for the port your goods are travelling to and what additional costs this creates.
+Therefore, it’s important to discuss this with your chosen international mover to determine the current delay for the port your goods are travelling to and what additional costs this creates.

 There is currently a shipping and supply chain crisis directly affecting every facet of international commerce; its impact far–reaching enough to touch the lives of consumers and businesses everywhere in the world.